 The Company has developed a replacement mainframe IT system for its retail conditional sale and personal loan agreements.
-The asset was brought into use in January 2018.
-The replacement mainframe is undergoing further enhancements and will be fully operational in 2023.
+The replacement mainframe was launched towards the end of 2023.
 Further disclosure can be found in note 15.

-The Company has started a long-term project to develop IRB compliant risk models.
+The Company has started a long-term project to develop IRB compliant risk models and plans to bring contract hire in-house in 2027.